AjayRahul1/doc-summariser-geekl/README.md

 ## Version 0.1.0

-🧑🏻‍💻 This application uses `OpenAI` - `Prompt Completion`, `Chat Completion` APIs and `Cohere` - `Co.summary` API and displays summary for the given input story or an essay provided.
+🧑🏻‍💻 This application uses `OpenAI` - `Prompt Completion`, `Chat Completion` APIs and `Cohere` - `Co.summary` API and displays summary for the given input story or an essay provided with a hidden easter 🥚.
 🖥️ This is a `responsive website` that gets adjusted according to screen size.

 ## Yet to be implemented